 - Hatha yoga.
 Although there aren’t so many asanas for Vishuddha, a practice of asana, pranayama and even mantra for the chakra can bring a strong activation.

-- One could say that the essence of music resides in Vishuddha, though of course not all music is resonated primarily with that chakra.
+- One could say that the essence of music resides in Vishuddha.
+Though of course, not all music resonated primarily with that chakra.
 Still, music is an amazing way to connect to Vishuddha .
 In AumTantraYoga, we frequently practice music meditation using tracks specifically chosen to resonate at vishuddha.

 - Immersion in Vishuddha topics.
-If you’re more the studious type but you want to catch the Vishuddha flavor, dip your toe in some fields that point to Vishuddha.
-Astrology, astronomy, mathematics, music theory, linguistics… don’t forget, in classical India the study of Sanskrit grammar was considered a spiritual path!
+If you’re more studious but want to catch the Vishuddha flavor, dip your toe in some fields that point to Vishuddha.
+Astrology, astronomy, mathematics, music theory, linguistics… don’t forget, in classical India, studying Sanskrit grammar is considered a spiritual path!

-- When in doubt, just go stare up into the vastness of space for a few hours.
+- When in doubt, stare up into the vast space for a few hours.